 When I discuss this with others, I am almost always directed to the Tuskegee and Gelsinger cases.
 Those happened a half and a quarter century ago, respectively.
 Since then, societal attitudes have evolved to make abuses even less likely.

 I do not think “ the concept of an IRB” is always a bad idea: for example, it’s probably good to have someone double check that, in an interventional trial, the trial design is ethical and the control arm includes standard of care as opposed to placebo, if a standard of care exists.
 But of course, IRBs have evolved into monstrosities that go far beyond that, eating away from the time of both those who carry research and those who sit on IRB review boards.
+Incidentally, this particular topic actually benefits, unlike many others, from some academics having actually articulated the problem: for example, Prof Simon Whitney in From Oversight to Overkill: Inside the Broken System That Blocks Medical Breakthroughs—And How We Can Fix It.

 And I think the cultural point is very good.
 For those who are not familiar with the Tuskegee study: it was a U.S. Public Health Service experiment, carried out between 1932 and 1972, in which researchers followed hundreds of Black men with syphilis in Macon County, Alabama, without telling them their diagnosis or offering effective treatment, even after penicillin became the standard cure.
 It is now regarded as one of the most notorious examples of medical ethics violations, highlighting racism and lack of informed consent in research and is often given as an example whenever someone complains about how onerous IRBs have become.